Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 For All-Access attendees, meals will be served beginning with breakfast on Monday, June 19 and ending with dinner on Friday, June 23.

-Attendees not staying in dorms can purchase meals individually at the dining hall if they wish.
-McNutt Dining Hall will not be open for meals on Sunday, June 18.
+Attendees not staying in dorms can purchase meals individually at the dining halls if they wish.
+Meal pleans do not include meals on Sunday, June 18, but attendees can purchase meals at the Forest or IMU eateries that day.
+IU Bloomington is a cashless campus.

 The ITF program is now mobile!
 Download the app to have all things ITF at your fingertips.
 Plan your daily schedule, check out workshops, and keep an eye out for important updates.
 Here’s how: